aregsar/aregsarblog/blog/2020/how-laravel-facades-work-under-the-hood/index.md

 }
 ```

-As you can see it only contains the required overridden implementation of `getFacadeAccessor`.

-So when for example the `Request::flush()` method is called on the Request facade there is no implementation for that method.

-In this scenario, the static `__callStatic` method of its extended `Facade` class will be called.

-The `Facade` class and the effect of the `__callStatic` method call are covered in the next section.

-> Note: The comments at the top of the facade class will have a list of methods that you can call on that facade class.
+The comments at the top of the every facade class implemented by the framework will have a list of methods that you can call on that facade class.
+These are listed using the `@method` attribute.
 The comments also list the service class that will be resolved that those methods are defined in.
+This is listed using the `@see` attribute.

-As an example the listed `flush()` method is one of the methods that we can call on the Request facade and we can see that the Request facade resolves the `Illuminate\Http\Request` service class that defines the `flush()` method
+I am showing only one of the `@method` comments of the `Request` facade which shows that `static void flush()` method is one of the methods that we can call on the Request facade.
+Also the `@see` attribute shows that the Request facade resolves the `Illuminate\Http\Request` service class that is the class that defines the actual `static void flush()` method that will be called when we call `Request::flush()`.

+As you can see The Request facade only contains the required implementation of `getFacadeAccessor`.

+Now Let's see what happens when the `Request::flush()` method is called on the Request facade.

+Since there is no implementation for that method and it is a static method call, the static `__callStatic` method of the base `Facade` class will be called.
+This is where all the magic of the facade class happens and will be covered it the next section.

-## The Illuminate\Support\Facades\Facade base class
+## The Facade base class

 The base `Illuminate\Support\Facades\Facade` class that the `Request` facade extends is where the service class associated with the facade is resolved and its method invoked.

-The class is shown below:
+A partial implementation of the class is shown below:

 ```php
 namespace Illuminate\Support\Facades;